 There is no question that 2020 has brought significant challenges for children and families.
 The COVID-19 pandemic has disrupted children's academic growth and social relationships.
 With months of social distancing and changes in their routines, many children are experiencing stress and anxiety.
 A May 2020 Gallup poll of 1,200 parents of children in grades kindergarten found that almost one-third said that their child was "already experiencing harm" to their emotional or mental health because of social distancing or closures.
-Most other parents expected to see mental health impacts within a few weeks (14%) or a few months (29%).
+Most other parents expected to see mental health impacts within a few weeks (14%) or a few months (29%).1

+Despite these challenges, there is much that we can do as parents to support our children during this time, not only to reduce their stress but also to strengthen their resilience and coping skills.
 This resource document is intended to provide parents with general recommendations for supporting their children's mental health during the COVID-19 pandemic.
 Links are provided to additional resources, including mental health services and supports.